 Paella comes from Valencia.
 It started as a humble dish to feed farm workers with a little rice and whatever else was on hand.
 The origin of the dish’s name is unclear.
 Most historians assume that it derives from the Latin word for pan.
-But one story of the name’s origin is that it was that this dish was first made by a man to impress his lover.
+But one story of the name’s origin is that it was invented by a man trying to impress his lover.
 And the name paella is really a corruption of ‘para ella’ meaning ‘for her.’

 The dish is traditionally cooked over an open flame in a special, dimpled pan.
-However, unless you’ve carried one of these coveted pans home from Spain–and I know people who have done this–you will have to make do with the pans in your kitchen.
-Don’t worry, my version is adapted for home cooks, using both the stovetop and oven in an attempt to produce great flavor and texture–and in a relatively short amount of time, without the thin, steel pan used to make this dish on Spanish street corners.
+However, unless you’ve carried one of these coveted pans home from Spain – and I know people who have done this – you will have to make do with the pans in your kitchen.
+Don’t worry, my version is adapted for home cooks, using both the stovetop and oven in an attempt to produce great flavor and texture.
+And it’s ready in a relatively short amount of time.
+Best of all, I adapted it to be made without the thin, steel pan used to make this dish on Spanish street corners.

 If you want to eat this easy seafood paella the traditional way, you put a large dish of this quick paella right in the center of the table and let everyone serve themself.
 But if your lover likes being waited on, I say by all means plate the paella before serving.

 - 1 garlic clove chopped

 - 1 red pepper ribs and seeds removed diced